elastisys/compliantkubernetes/docs/adr/0016-gid-0-is-okey-but-not-by-default.md

 During execution, OpenShift assigns `gid=0` as a supplementary group to containers, so as to give them access to the required files.

-In contrast to OpenShift, Compliant Kubernetes is not a multi-tenant solution.
+In contrast to OpenShift, Welkin is not a multi-tenant solution.
 Given previous vulnerabilities in Kubernetes that affected tenant isolation (e.g., [CVE-2020-8554][cve]
 ), we believe that non-trusting users should not share a Workload Cluster.
 Hence, we do not assign arbitrary UIDs to containers and do not need to assign `gid=0` as a supplementary group.

 The `gid=0` practice above seems to have made its way in [quite a few Dockerfiles][github-search], however, it is far from being the default outside OpenShift.

-What should Compliant Kubernetes do with the `gid=0` practice?
+What should Welkin do with the `gid=0` practice?

 ## Decision Drivers

-- For user expectations, we want to make it easy to start with Compliant Kubernetes.
+- For user expectations, we want to make it easy to start with Welkin.
 - For better security and easier audits, we do not want to add unnecessary permissions.
 - [ID mapping in mounts][idmapping] has landed in Linux 5.12.
 Once this feature is used in container runtimes and Kubernetes, the `gid=0` problem will go away.